Mithun1508/ShoPperZ-Full-stack-website/README.md

-# created a My Basic Full-Stack Web site with Vue and Flask
+# Created a My Basic Full-Stack Web site with Vue and Flask

 # Introduction